 - Researchers from the University of Michigan School of Public Health, National Institutes of Health (NIH) in Bethesda and National Institute for Health and Welfare in Finland evaluated data from the Alpha-Tocopherol Beta-Carotene Cancer Prevention Study involving 29,133 male smokers, aged between 50 and 69 years and found that beta-Carotene intake increased the risk of lung cancer in smokers regardless of the tar or nicotine content of cigarettes smoked.
 (Middha P et al, Nicotine Tob Res., 2019)

-- Another previous clinical trial, the Beta-Carotene and Retinol Efficacy Trial (CARET), done by the researchers of Fred Hutchinson Cancer Research Center, Washington evaluated data from 18,314 participants, who were either smokers or had a history of smoking or exposed to asbestos and found that the supplementation of beta-carotene and retinol resulted in a 28% increased incidence of lung cancer and a 17% increased deaths compared with participants who didn’t receive the supplements.
-(G S Omenn et al, N Engl J Med., 1996; Gary E Goodman et al, J Natl Cancer Inst., 2004)
+- Another previous clinical trial, the Beta-Carotene and Retinol Efficacy Trial (CARET), done by the researchers of Fred Hutchinson Cancer Research Center, Washington evaluated data from 18,314 participants, who were either smokers or had a history of smoking or exposed to asbestos and found that the supplementation of beta-carotene and retinol resulted in a 18% increased incidence of lung cancer and a 8% increased deaths compared with participants who didn’t receive the supplements.
+(The Alpha-Tocopherol Beta Carotene Cancer Prevention Study Group, N Engl J Med., 1994; G S Omenn et al, N Engl J Med., 1996; Gary E Goodman et al, J Natl Cancer Inst., 2004)

 Obesity may Increase the Risk